ibrod83/javascript-binary-converter/README.md

 #### Converting decimals to other notations

-Note that currently only 32 bit numbers are supported(both int and float)
+Note that currently only 32 bit numbers are supported.
+Also, float is not supported.

 #### Decimal to binary